lriuui0x0/SCED_Localization/README.md

     This is a directory to keep the translated and packed deck images.
 These images will be uploaded and their URLs will be referenced directly from the mod.

-- `--mod-dir`
+- `--ahdb-dir`

-    This is the directory to the local mod repository.
-If you don't provide it, the script will clone the [Chr1Z93/loadable-objects](https://github.com/Chr1Z93/loadable-objects) repo into the cache directory.
+    This is the directory to the ArkhamDB json data repository.
+If you don't provide it, the script will clone the [Kamalisk/arkhamdb-json-data](https://github.com/Kamalisk/arkhamdb-json-data) repo into the cache directory.
+We use repository data instead of API to be more flexible on local changes.

+- `--mod-dir-primary`, `--mod-dir-secondary`

+    These are the directories to the local mod repositories.
+If you don't provide it, the script will clone the [argonui/SCED](https://github.com/argonui/SCED) and [Chr1Z93/loadable-objects](https://github.com/Chr1Z93/loadable-objects) repo into the cache directory.

 - `--step`